 Travel insurance is designed as temporary cover during travel, not as a long-term health insurance substitute.
 It does not cover routine medical care, ongoing condition management, or non-emergency treatment.
 Once you are settled at your destination, transitioning to local or international health insurance provides more appropriate and sustainable cover.

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 One-way travel insurance is a niche product with limited provider options - availability and terms may change without notice.
 All pricing and cover details are indicative and based on publicly available data as of early 2026.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+These figures are not quotes - always obtain a personalised estimate directly from the provider.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare One-Way Travel Insurance?